smartrent/tortoise311/docs/introduction.md

   - A publish with QoS>0 results in a message exchange between the sender and the receiver; to keep track of these messages the MQTT protocol specifies that these messages should have an identifier assigned, a random 16-bit number.
-The user of Tortoise will never see this random 16-bit number, but instead an Erlang reference will get returned from the publish function, which makes it possible to await and pattern match for the return.
+The user of Tortoise311 will never see this random 16-bit number, but instead an Erlang reference will get returned from the publish function, which makes it possible to await and pattern match for the return.